maramsumanth/AI-Driving-Car/README.md

 ## Overview

-   This is a autonomous car which is capable of sensing its environment and moving without human input.
+   This project is based on creating a autonomous car which is capable of sensing its environment and moving without human input.
 Basically it consists of 3 ultrasonic sensors attached to the front, left and right portions of car, these will calculate the obstacle distances infront of them and send them to the pretrained Machine Learning Algorithm.
-This will return with a command, which is sent to the motors and move in the desired direction (Forward/Left/Right/Backward) accordingly.
+This will return a command, which is sent to the motors and move in the desired direction (Forward/Left/Right/Backward) accordingly.

 ## Hardware Requirements
       Raspberry Pi          - 1